Need some baby registry inspiration? Then keep reading.

 - Dad Bag – Exactly the same as a diaper bag but suitable for men.
 Rucksack styles are great for men.

 - Diaper Bag – Be prepared for every eventuality on a trip out of the house.
-Diaper bags often come with handy travel change mats.
+Modern diaper bags often come with handy travel change mats.

 - Diaper Cream Applicator – Apply your baby’s diaper cream quickly and easily with an applicator.